texmv/academic-kickstart/content/home/about.md

 # About

-Thomas Matthew Vozar is a PhD candidate and postgraduate teacher in English Studies at the [University of Exeter](https://humanities.exeter.ac.uk/english/) associated with the [Centre for Early Modern Studies (CEMS)](https://humanities.exeter.ac.uk/history/research/centres/earlymodern/).
-His dissertation is entitled *Milton and the Idea of the Sublime in the Seventeenth Century*.
-His scholarship has been published or is forthcoming in *Philosophy and Literature*, the *Rheinisches Museum für Philologie*, *Latomus: Revue d'études latines*, *Notes & Queries*, and *The Seventeenth Century*.
-An Associate Fellow of the [Higher Education Academy](https://www.heacademy.ac.uk/), he teaches seminars mostly on early modern English literature.
-View his full CV [here](CV_Vozar_new.pdf).
+I am a PhD candidate and postgraduate teacher in English at the [University of Exeter](https://humanities.exeter.ac.uk/english/) associated with the [Centre for Early Modern Studies (CEMS)](https://humanities.exeter.ac.uk/history/research/centres/earlymodern/).
+My dissertation, which I expect to submit by September 2020, is entitled *Milton and the Idea of the Sublime in the Seventeenth Century*.
+My scholarship has been published or is forthcoming in *Philosophy and Literature*, the *Rheinisches Museum für Philologie*, *Latomus: Revue d'études latines*, *Notes & Queries*, and *The Seventeenth Century*.
+An Associate Fellow of the [Higher Education Academy](https://www.heacademy.ac.uk/), I teach seminars mostly on early modern English literature.
+View my full CV [here](CV_Vozar_new.pdf).